lorddusk/ObsidianDnD/Characters/Booker/Background.md

 I checked myself, no sign of the piercing anywhere.
 Although my skin had turned a sort of shade of grey, as if I was sickly, but...
 I felt fine.
 By my side there was a spear and a dagger, they weren't there before.
 On the spear was a note;
-"Clean this weapon every day, protect it with your life, cherish it, and it will help you."
+"Keep this weapon on you at all times, protect it with your life, cherish it, and it will help you." on the back of the note was a list with ingredients